What is the distance study program Theology of the People of God?

 Considering the theological disciplines, this study program links biblical-theological-exegetical to systematic-dogmatic knowledge and, furthermore, includes aspects of Church history.
 This interdisciplinary approach opens up new prospects for pastoral care and new evangelization.
 Understanding the biblical-theological foundations of Catholic faith allows for a deepened commitment to the Church.

 “The advanced distance learning program of the ‘Chair for the Theology of the People of God‘, established at the Pontifical Lateran University, truly contains a small ‘Summa of theology‘ in ecumenical openness.
 Under the guideline ‘People of God‘ this theology unites the various theological disciplines to a whole – coming from the root Israel.
 Questions about Faith and Church posed by the modern human being in the post-Enlightenment era are taken up consistently.
 This advanced distance learning program is also interesting for non-theologians as its highly academic contents are presented in a comprehensible manner.
-Studying a field of theology online – combined with short study periods in Rome – is new and attractive for people following their careers.“
+Studying a field of theology online – combined with short attendance periods in Rome – is new and attractive for people following their careers.“

 Kurt Cardinal Koch, President of the Pontifical Council for promoting Christian Unity and of the Commission for Religious Relations with Judaism

 The study program consists of 24 lessons, each of them focusing on a central theological topic.
-The following provides a selection of relevant issues:
+The following overview provides a selection of relevant issues:

 - Why Christianity isn’t a “religion”